elm-city-craftworks/blind/README.md

 > PLEASE HELP THE RUBYISTS ESCAPE FROM THEIR PENDING DOOM!

+**NOTE: This game depends on Ruby 1.9.3 features and will not work without modification on other Ruby version**

 # OS X instructions

 0. Install glew and libsndfile.
 Using homebrew, this is `brew install glew libsndfile`